Health-Informatics-UoN/carrot-docs/docs/CaRROT-CDM/ETL/Transform.md

 It is possible to do a quick check to display the first 10 rows of an input `csv`.
 Run:
 ```
-coconnect display dataframe --head 10 <input data csv file>
+carrot display dataframe --head 10 <input data csv file>
 ```
 !!! example
     === "Unix Users"
-        A test dataset is located in the install folder (`coconnect info install_folder`)
+        A test dataset is located in the install folder (`carrot info install_folder`)
         ```
-        coconnect display dataframe --head 10 $(coconnect info install_folder)/data/test/inputs/Demographics.csv
+        carrot display dataframe --head 10 $(carrot info install_folder)/data/test/inputs/Demographics.csv
         ```

     === "Windows Users"
-        A test dataset is located in the install folder (`coconnect info install_folder`), by listing this directory (`dir`) you can find the full path to an example file to test inplace of `<input data csv file>`
+        A test dataset is located in the install folder (`carrot info install_folder`), by listing this directory (`dir`) you can find the full path to an example file to test inplace of `<input data csv file>`

 With a `json` file for the rules, you can quickly check the tool is able to read and display them via:
 ```
-coconnect display json rules.json
+carrot display json rules.json
 ```

 !!! example
     === "Unix Users"
         As with the input `csv` files, the test dataset comes packaged with a rules `json` file.
         ```
-        coconnect display json  $(coconnect info install_folder)/data/test/rules/rules_14June2021.json
+        carrot display json  $(carrot info install_folder)/data/test/rules/rules_14June2021.json
         ```
     === "Windows Users"
-        As with the input `csv` files, the test dataset comes packaged with a rules `json` file, which can be found via the folder `coconnect info install_folder` followed by `\data\test\rules\`.
+        As with the input `csv` files, the test dataset comes packaged with a rules `json` file, which can be found via the folder `carrot info install_folder` followed by `\data\test\rules\`.